ybootin/mamejs/README.md

 see http://docs.mamedev.org/initialsetup/compilingmame.html#emscripten-javascript-and-html for more infos about mame compilation with emscripten

 All of this is absolutly experimental !
-Browsers are still à little bit slow to run everything correctly, and generated js file is big (about 20M not gz), but it works : https://archive.org/details/arcade_outrun
+Browsers are still à little bit slow to run everything correctly, and generated js file is big (about 20M not gz), but it works, as Internet Archive prove it : https://archive.org/details/arcade_outrun

 ## Build image

+You must have Docker installed on your system https://www.docker.com/

-The docker image is actually not available on dockerhub, you must build it by yourself
+The Docker image is actually not available on dockerhub, you must build it by yourself.

     ./build-docker.sh

-This can take a while, emscripten compilation take more than one our
+This can take a while, emscripten compilation take more then an hour

 ## Usage